 The liver makes C-reactive protein (CRP) in response to inflammation in the body.
-The CRP test measures the amount of this protein in the blood.
 High levels of CRP can indicate inflammation due to an acute or chronic condition.

 - autoimmune conditions, including rheumatoid arthritis (RA), lupus, and certain types of inflammatory bowel disease (IBD), such as Crohn’s disease and ulcerative colitis